Hosein-Abdollahi/nsga2-deep-feature-selection/README.md

 More search, better fitness, worse model.

-Tracking both accuracies every generation reproduces their Figure 1 on deep features.
+Tracking both accuracies every generation reproduces that pattern on deep features.
 Validation climbs from 0.8067 to 0.9000 and never turns over.
 Test peaks at 0.7600 at generation 8, then falls to 0.6933 by generation 150.